PriyanshuDangi/Surr/memory-bank/implementation-plan.md

 **Actions:**
 - Add weapon inventory to both client and server Player classes
-- Implement weapon count tracking (missiles collected)
+- Implement if the player has a weapon now or not
-- Add UI indicator showing current weapon count
 - Synchronize weapon state across all clients
-- Handle weapon state during respawning
+- During respawning the player will have no weapon

 **Test:** Player weapon count updates correctly and is visible to all players.